swordjjy/RepData_PeerAssessment1/PA1_template.md

 ```

-The new median of total steps taken per day is greater than that of the old median.
+After imputing the missing data, the new mean of total steps taken per day is same as that of the old mean; the new median of total steps taken per day is greater than that of the old median.

 ## Are there differences in activity patterns between weekdays and weekends?